I apprenticed under Ryugen Sensei of Tokyo, Japan

-Munewari-A partial body suit including the back,half sleeves, thighs and ribs with a break of open skin running down the middle of the chest.-5 year commitment of weekly visits.
+Munewari-A partial body suit including the back,half sleeves, thighs and ribs with a break of open skin running down the middle of the chest.-5 year commitment.

-Donburi-Full Body suit excluding the hands, feet, neck and face.-7 year commitment of weekly visits.
+Donburi-Full Body suit excluding the hands, feet, neck and face.-7 year commitment.

 ABOUT THE STUDIO